csnover/dojo-boilerplate/README.md

 4. Upload `dist/` for millions of people the world over to enjoy.
 5. Hapyness.

+If you already have a clone of the repo, and just want to create a new instance of it, run `make new=/dir/to/create`, and it will copy the files to the directory you specify.

 If you are on Windows, we have not yet created build scripts to download the required files automatically.
 Pull requests are welcome :)